“We must rediscover the distinction between hope and expectation.” —Ivan Illich

 - I promise that this will be the last time I speak of Glasslip: this exercise was born of my asking the question “how can I utilise the credit-free opening sequence screenshots”?
 After viewing the opening sequence several times, I realised that the opening was meant to do two things.
 The first is to reinforce the idea that Tōko and her friends have a well-established equilibrium in their group’s dynamic.

 - The second is meant to emphasise that the so-called “fragments of the future” are most certainly meant to play a significant role in Glasslip.
 From an objective perspective, Glasslip succeeded in depicting the changes in Tōko’s group of friends following her lifting their no-relationships clause, but failed entirely with respect to dealing with the supernatural aspect.
-Some have tried to dismiss it altogether, but if said phenomenon was intended to be a metaphor, it would have been explicitly mentioned as such.
+Some have tried to dismiss it altogether – because said phenomenon is explicitly present, it cannot be conveniently ignored simply because it could not fit with one’s conclusion.

 - Numerous viewers have expressed dismay that Yanagi was stuck in such an anime and felt that of all the characters, she merited better development.
 The opening shows that, prior to Yukinari’s botched attempt to ask Tōko out, Yanagi had been quite close to Yukinari.

 - Similarly, Hiro gazes longingly at someone, and the camera changes frames to focus on Sachi.
 Even prior to Glasslip‘s beginning, it’s clear that in spite of Tōko’s no-relationship clause, feelings between her friends are beginning to emerge.
 Looking into things further, it becomes clear that Tōko is enjoying the current times and has little desire for the status quo to be disrupted, for she very much loves her friends and the stability there is in the moment.